PM-Notes/Prince2/README.md

 Describes the status of all products within a set of limits for example:
 - Within a stage
 - A whole project
-- A particualr product
+- A particular product
 - Or a set of products

 Daily log
-Problems or concerns that the PM can manage informally, where an issue requires formal consideration, an Issue Report will be created and documentsed in the Issue Register.
+Problems or concerns that the PM can manage informally, where an issue requires formal consideration, an Issue Report will be created and documented in the Issue Register.

 Issues Register